pascalpeh/logscripts/README.md

 Total Count for HTTP Error 403 => 84\
 Total Count for HTTP Error 404 => 244\

+#### Use cronjob scheduler below to run the script "checkApacheError.sh" daily at 12am automatically
+crontab -e
+0 0 * * * /checkApacheError.sh

 ### Required variables for "script/logscleanup.sh"
 #### Variables